Dictionaries, terms, and spotlights

 - Click Save.

-Adding terms to a dictionary
+Adding terms to dictionaries

 Terms are individual entries in a dictionary.
 As you add terms to a dictionary, you typically include synonyms, misspellings, and other variants associated with the term.